Ut wisi enim ad minim veniam, quis laore nostrud exerci tation ulm hedi corper turet suscipit lobortis nisl ut

 Regular training of Olympic lifts aids in the development of lean muscle and promotes muscle hypertrophy.
 The greater the muscle mass, the greater ones resting metabolic rate which in turn can reduce the presence of adipose (fat) tissue.

-Olympic Lifting and Injury
+Olympic Lifting and Injuries

 The performance of such complex movements can at times lead to injury.
 This is common amongst amateurs due to poor technique or progression of weight prior to mastering form under a lighter load.
 It is also prevalent in elite athletes and may occur due to fatigue or overtraining/overuse.